Rho Delta (ΡΔ) Chapter at Lycoming

 Gamma Sigma Epsilon (ΓΣΕ) National Chemistry Honor Society

 Lycoming College's Rho Delta Chapter was founded in 2002.
-The induction ceremony is generally held the Friday of Family Weekend each Fall semester.
+The induction ceremony is held on a Friday in the Fall semester.

-2012 officers and new members of the Rho Delta Chapter of Gamma Sigma Epsilon National Chemistry Honor Society at the induction ceremony
+2017-2018 officers and new members of the Rho Delta Chapter of Gamma Sigma Epsilon National Chemistry Honor Society at the induction ceremony (Photo: Dr. Jeremy Ramsey)

 CONSTITUTION AND BYLAWS OF